shahabahmed3339/flash-deal-api/README.md

 ## Bonus Point

-You can import the `flash-deal-api.postman_collection.json` in Postman directly
+You can import `flash-deal-api.postman_collection.json` in Postman directly

 ------------------------------------------------------------------------